Tags:

 On the third day he took me to the river

-And the last I was a muttered word as he above me with a rock in his fist
+And the last thing I heard was a muttered as he knelt me with a rock in his fist

 Click any word to get definition.